 Where is it

 To be awe in nature’s best combination of beauty and danger, an active volcano that can be so foreboding and desolate yet so beautiful.
-The view itself is almost out of this world and be the reason enough to go there!
+The view itself is almost out of this world and is the reason enough to go there!

 When is the best time to go

-Also try to avoid weekends if you do not want the crowd.
+Also, try to avoid weekends if you do not want the crowd.

 What to see

-Mount Bromo of course.
+Mount Bromo, of course.

-A Tenggerese Hindu temple known as The Poten that sits nearby Mount Bromo, looking both eerie and peaceful on the sea of sand.
+A Tenggerese Hindu temple known as The Poten sits nearby Mount Bromo, looking both eerie and peaceful on the sea of sand.

 What to do

-An extra tip is that you may want to hike earlier to avoid the crowd and get a good spot as you may find a lot of people crowding the vantage point to view the sun rising over Mount Bromo.
+An extra tip is that you may want to hike earlier to avoid the crowd and get the right spot, as you may find many people crowding the vantage point to view the sun rising over Mount Bromo.
 If you have the time and energy, there is another less-crowded vantage point higher up with an unobstructed view of the sunrise.
 Find and scale the slope behind the shelter to get to the higher flat land.

-Where to stay
+Where to stay at Mount Bromo

-You may find various guesthouses and basic hotels located around Mount Bromo, as that place is popular for tourists.
-Try to stay nearby so that you can do the morning hike up to catch the sunrise easily.
+You may find various guesthouses and basic hotels located around Mount Bromo, as that place is popular with tourists.
+Stay nearby so that you can do the morning hike up to catch the sunrise easily.
 Lots of guesthouses or hotels are situated at the crater rim.
-I stayed in Cemara Indah, it was an overall pleasant stay but most important was it is located right behind the trail to start trekking up for sunrise.
-If you prefer more of a hotel, a popular one here is Jiwa Jiwa Bromo *.
+Take note that all the prices here, whether hotels, guesthouses, or homestays, would be higher than your usual Indonesian ones as it is a popular tourist area.

 What and where to eat